Welcome to BU Computer Science!

 The Computer Science Research Laboratory is on the 2nd floor of 111 Cummington Mall.
 The main door of the lab is labeled MCS 205–218 and is across from the west staircase of 111 Cummington Mall.
 Cardkey access to the CS research lab is available to persons actively engaged in research in the CS Department.
 Your BU ID serves as your cardkey.

-TFs and RAs automatically get cardkey access.
-Otherwise, you need to have a faculty sponsor and then ask Jennifer Streubel, in MCS 140F, to set up your BU ID card access to the research lab.
+TFs and RFs automatically receive cardkey access.
+Otherwise, you need to have a faculty sponsor and then ask Kori MacDonald, in MCS 140D, to set up your BU ID card access to the research lab.

 General user help: